jonathannen/cepa-health/README.md

 	CepaHealth.key = "sekret"

 The health check will only be available if `key=sekret` is added to the path.
-If it doesn't match, a 404 is returned.
+If it doesn't match, a blank 404 is returned.

 This will prevent casual access to your health check.